runtimeverification/evm-semantics/tests/proofs/README.md

 The HKG token is an ERC-20 compliant token smart contract written in solidity.
 The token became a [topic of discussion](https://www.ethnews.com/ethercamps-hkg-token-has-a-bug-and-needs-to-be-reissued) when a subtle vulnerability lead to a reissue.
-The token had been originally audited by Zeppelin, and was deemed secure.
+The token had been originally audited by [Zeppelin](https://zeppelin.solutions/security-audits), and was deemed secure.

 ## Using K's verifier on the HKG Token

 ### Compiling Solidity Source To EVM

-Since we don't currently have a complete semantics of Solidity in K, we had to first compile the [HKG Token's Source](https://github.com/ether-camp/virtual-accelerator/blob/master/contracts/StandardToken.sol) to EVM.
+Since we currently don't have a complete semantics of Solidity in K, we had to first compile the [HKG Token's Source](https://github.com/ether-camp/virtual-accelerator/blob/master/contracts/StandardToken.sol) to EVM.
 To simplify the verification process, we fixed the total supply, and added two dummy accounts before compiling the code to EVM.
 ```javascript